vakodrazan/birthday-app/readme.md

  This project was tough, even to get it set up.
 I was feeling confindent to work with local storage.

  - If I had more time, I woul do the sorting list which is from the soonest birthday date.

- - Then, I'll try to work on the filter, which need to select the birthday month.
- - Then I would try another technic so that I can refactor it into smaller code.
+ - Then I would try another strategy so that I can refactor it as possible as it can be.

  ### Lessons learned:

 I can strongly say that I have learned many thing in this project.
 I'm getting used to with local storage and edit, delete from the list

  - First of all, I knew that we cannot use parcel to run the program when fetching the data from a local json file.
 I have to open it with live server instead, here the problem came because I could not import the date from date-fns, so I have to use another strategy.
- - I also learn that we can change the date into string by using `toLocaleString()` we take which language to use and we can choose whether to use `numeric` or text by using `long`.
+ - I also learn that we can change the date into string by using `toLocaleString()` we take which language to use and we can choose whether to use `numeric` or text by using `long` keywords.
  - Getting more knowledge about refactoring the code by importing files.
+ - I create a file that store the html that does nothing with the data.
+Then I noticed that when I submit with the form that I just add, it doubled the one I have submit before.

- ### Biggest challeng:
+ ### Biggest challenge:
  - My first problem was to get date set up which I could not import date-fns.
 I have to find another way to get the date set up.
  - Then I wanted to sort the list by the soonest date untill the person's birthday come.
 I couldn't take the get it works.
- - Then I started to work on the filter but I get stuck with the filter from the month of birth.
-When I filter it, but then nothing shows in the list.

  ### More explanation:
  - I would like to have more explanation about, when to use parcel and live server.